exercism/automated-mentoring-support/docs/guidelines.md

 A solution is approvable if it either matches the (set of) optimal solution(s) of that exercise, or if it shows understanding of the teaching goals of that exercise and every _core_ exercise that came before.
-This means that an analyzer **MAY** approve a solution but provide a set of comments as TIPS or further improvements.
+This means that an analyzer **MAY** approve a solution but still provide a set of comments as TIPS or further improvements.

 ### Idiomatic rules / Language features / Stylistic choices